-LMTAAA accounts for prepaid expenses using the consumption method.
+LMTAAA accounts for prepaid expenses (prepaid rents and insurance) using the consumption method.
 The purchase is reported as an asset and the recognition of the expenditure is deferred until the period in which the expense is actually incurred.

 5. Capital Assets (See Note 4 - Capital Assets and Depreciation)